 After some hesitation, the man agreed, and we stayed at the table until late in the night.
 Then my brother showed him to his room.
 For my part, I could not wait to lay my limbs down in my soft bed.
 Hardly had I fallen to sleep, however, that I heard the faint sound of beautiful music.
 I woke and thought of summoning my waiting-maid who slept in the next room, but to my astonishment I found that my speech had been taken away by an unknown force.
 I felt as if a nightmare were weighing down my chest.
 I could not make the slightest sound.

 Then, by the light of the night-lamp, I saw the stranger enter my room through two doors which had been bolted fast.
-He came to me and said that he was a magician.
-He had caused the lovely music to sound in order to awaken me, and he had forced his way through my fastened door in order to offer me his hand in marriage.
+He said that he was a magician.
+He had made the lovely music to awaken me, and he had forced his way through my fastened door to offer me his hand in marriage.

-I deeply dislike the magic arts, and I refused to answer him.
+I deeply dislike the magic arts, and I refused marry him.
 For some time, he remained standing, apparently waiting for me to change my mind.
 When I did not, he declared that he would find a way to punish my pride, and he left the room in a rage.